Gentrack/gcis-demo-pay-with-confidence/README.md

 2. On the __Create New App__, populate the following values, then click **Deploy app**
     * App name - provide a value, or leave it blank to let Heroku generate a value
     * Region - chooses a region that suits you
-    * PUBLIC_KEY – paste the Platform public key you obtained earlier
+    * PUBLIC_KEY - paste the Platform public key you obtained earlier
-    * TAPLYTICS_API_TOKEN – paste the Taplytics REST API Private Key you obtained on the step 8.
+    * TAPLYTICS_API_TOKEN - paste the Taplytics REST API Private Key you obtained on the step 8.

+### Notes

+* This sample integration does not target specific clients, it broadcasts push notifications to all clients.
+When you build your own product, filters, i.e. user_id, in Taplytics can be used to target the specific clients.

 ## Subscribe to the bill-ready event and send a test event